Menu

 Men's soccer / Re: Go WEST young man (and NORTH)

-Quote from: Ron Boerger on Yesterday at 10:40:35 PMTrinity and Southwestern are officially members of NCAA Region VI because that's where the SAA lands for soccer.
+Quote from: Ron Boerger on October 07, 2025, 10:40:35 PMTrinity and Southwestern are officially members of NCAA Region VI because that's where the SAA lands for soccer.
 Same thing now happens in other sports like volleyball and probably just about any sport that has ten regions instead of six (football).
 I guess someone needs to tell the USC.

 Edit: I pinged them on Xitter, we'll see if anything changes.